There are toy dogs, lap dogs, arm candy dogs and many more varieties. Vizslas are none of those.

 Vizslas have a short and sleek coat and do not need too much maintenance.
 They do not have an undercoat but you must brush their coat with a rubber brush daily or regularly to keep track of their shedding.

 And about bathing, make sure it is done with lukewarm water when needed like when they are dirty.
-Use a good-quality dog soap or a dry shampoo for the job.
+Use a good-quality dog shampoo or a dry shampoo for the job.

 Rinse their body thoroughly till you get rid of any bad odors.